07 December 2016

 New guidance aimed at stopping misleading and confusing pricing tactics used by some retailers has been published today, to help consumers get a fair deal.

 Guidance for Traders on Pricing Practices, by the Chartered Trading Standards Institute (CTSI), replaces the former Department for Business, Innovation and Skills' (BIS) Pricing Practices Guide.
+It has been published on Business Companion in the In-depth Guide 'Price marking of goods for retail sale'.

 There is no change to the legislation and businesses must continue to comply with the legislation as before.
 It has been agreed with the Department for Business, Energy and Industrial Strategy (BEIS) that there should be a lead in period until April 2017 to allow businesses to adjust to the new guidance.